Difference Between FRM and ERP

-Financial Risk Manager (FRM) is a globally acknowledged credential offered by Global Association of Risk Professionals (GARP), an international organization engaged in promotion of industry standards in the field of risk management.
-FRM is focused on financial risk management which makes it a highly specialized certification program.
-This make it suited for individuals planning to gain expertise in financial risk management instead of adopting a generalized approach.
-An increasing number of global organizations are looking for accredited risk professionals to be able to add that competitive edge to survive in the modern industry.
+Financial Risk Manager (FRM) is a globally acknowledged credential offered by the Global Association of Risk Professionals (GARP), an international organization engaged in promoting industry standards in the field of risk management.
+FRM is focused on financial risk management, which makes it a highly specialized certification program.
+This makes it suited for individuals planning to gain expertise in financial risk management instead of adopting a generalized approach.
+An increasing number of global organizations are looking for accredited risk professionals to add that competitive edge to survive in the modern industry.

 What is ERP?

 Energy Risk Professional (ERP) is an internationally acclaimed credential, also awarded by GARP.
-This is perhaps the only credential of its kind, developed for those with a keen interest in energy risk management as a highly specialized field which can offer some good career prospects in the global industry.
-This credentials focuses on management of physical and financial risks involved in energy management and helps acquire an in-depth understanding of global energy markets.
-Participants are introduced to the structuring and trading of energy commodities along with concepts of identification, evaluation and management of complex energy risks.
+This is perhaps the only credential of its kind, developed for those with a keen interest in energy risk management as a highly specialized field that can offer some good career prospects in the global industry.
+This credentials focus on managing physical and financial risks involved in energy management and helps acquire an in-depth understanding of global energy markets.
+Participants are introduced to the structuring and trading of energy commodities and concepts of identification, evaluation, and management of complex energy risks.

-There are no educational requirements but the candidate should have at least 2 years of full-time work experience either related to risk management including portfolio management, risk consulting, risk technology or other related areas.
+There are no educational requirements, but the candidate should have at least 2 years of full-time work experience related to risk management, including portfolio management, risk consulting, risk technology, or other related areas.

 There are no prerequisites to register for the exam.
-However, candidates have to demonstrate 2 years of relevant work experience to be able to earn the designation.
-ERPs are required to maintain an active membership of GARP and earn 40 hours of Continuing Professional Development (CPD) every 2 years to be able to keep up with the prevailing industry standards.
+However, candidates have to demonstrate 2 years of relevant work experience to earn the designation.
+ERPs are required to maintain an active membership of GARP and earn 40 hours of Continuing Professional Development (CPD) every 2 years to keep up with the prevailing industry standards.

 Why pursue FRM?

-FRM should be pursued by risk professionals with a reasonable amount of industry exposure to be able to acquire advanced risk management knowledge and skills imparted as a part of the certification program.
-Those willing to specialize in financial risk management can benefit a great deal from this credential as it helps a professional become a part of an elite global network of financial risk professionals.
+FRM should be pursued by risk professionals with a reasonable amount of industry exposure to acquire advanced risk management knowledge and skills imparted as a part of the certification program.
+Those willing to specialize in financial risk management can benefit a great deal from this credential.
+It helps a professional become a part of an elite global network of financial risk professionals.
 This can be of immense advantage for professionals planning to become associated with organizations of global repute.